mikeytsou/front-end-dev-test/README.md

 3. What you enjoyed the most and why?

-> I really enjoyed using my creative and problem solving skills to complete this assignment.
+> I really enjoyed using my creative and problem solving skills to complete this assignment because to me, that is what  programming is all about.
 I love front-end development and had a blast, especially working with React and responsive design.